matheus23/elm-tailwind-modules/README.md

 ## Supported
-* Almost everything compiles.
+*  Everything compiles with a default config with Tailwind 1.6.
 I tried to get as much into raw elm-css to help guarantee a valid stylesheet.
 I sometimes had use the escape hatch and use [Css.property](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/Css#property) when either the support (or ambition) was lacking.

-## Not (yet) supported

-* CSS Transitions
+This shouldn't cause any problem considering Tailwind is the source of truth for the properties, so they should be correct :)

 ## Future enhancements
 * Add auto prefixer support.
 Adding it now causes duplicate function definitions that I need to determine how to group.